Journal · Namespace & comparison · 11 min read

 Why this matters specifically for travel

 Travel marketing has been progressively video-first for the last decade and is now overwhelmingly video-first.
 A Cancún hotel does not sell rooms with paragraphs.
 It sells with drone footage of the beach, room-tour walkthroughs, sunset time-lapses, reef-cam loops, and creator content shot on property.
 Across the marketing funnel, the output, the distribution, and the medium itself are all video.
+The same dynamic shows up in the underlying visitor data and hotel inventory: an advertiser pool of 190+ hotels and 35,000+ rooms, all competing for attention through the same video-first surface area.

 A .TV domain communicates this without an explanation step.
 The user looking at destinationname.tv understands, before clicking, that they are about to encounter video.
 That is a non-trivial reduction in cognitive friction at the point where a brand is competing for attention against fifty other URLs in a search-results page or a social-media bio.